rpm5099/mfawesome/README.md

 **keylogprotection**

 Setting this option to [true]{.title-ref} will display a randomized set of characters each time it is used that are used to enter your password, ensuring that keystroke loggers record only random characters, rather than your password.
-This option is set by default when using `--exportconfig`.
+This option is set by default when using `mfa config export`.
+Note that `mfa config export` is for exporting the entire config file and `mfa secrets export` is for exporting specific secrets in QR code format.

 **loglevel**

-At the root level of the config file loglevel can be entered as either an integer or ascii value:
+At the root level of the config file loglevel can be entered as either an integer or ascii value using `-L` (*Note: ASCII log levels are not case sensitive*):

 | ASCII Log Level | Integer Log Level |
 | :-------------- | ----------------: |